metheos/EarwaxReplacer/README.md

 If you encounter any issues, ensure that:

 - Python 3.10 is correctly installed and added to your system PATH.
-- The virtual environment is activated before running the script.
 - All dependencies are installed without errors.